The-Kharsair-Empire/Robot-Telekinesis-Project/RelayServer/README.md

 -----
 ## How to Use:
-### Just run this java project prior to running the robot URscript and the Unity Project
+### Just run this javascript app prior to running the robot URscript and the Unity Project